 Only about 3% of the world's population is thought to have gray eyes.
 It's suspected that gray-eyed people have an even smaller amount of melanin in their eyes than blue-eyed people, and they have a different composition of the stroma that causes the light to scatter differently to create the mysterious, silvery hue.

 Amber eyes are a solid yellowish, golden or copper color and do not contain brown, green, or orange flecks.
 If you have amber-colored eyes, it's likely that you're of Spanish, Asian, South American or South African descent.

 If there is one thing we can agree on, it's that all eyes are unique and beautiful.
 Additionally, thanks to colored contact lenses, it's possible to change your eye color even you don't require vision correction.

-Also, make sure to check out our Freshlook Contact Lenses, which are the most popular, and most widely recommended colored contact lens available.
+Also, make sure to check out our Air Optix Colors lenses, which are the most popular, and most widely recommended colored contact lens available.